cosmos/cosmos-sdk/docs/learn/advanced/01-transactions.md

 ```

 3. Provide the Base64 Encoded Transaction:
-The tx_bytes should be the base64 encoded string of txBytes.
+The `tx_bytesz should be the base64 encoded string of txBytes.

 ```json
 {